Professional Pastry Arts: New York

 ICC combines core classical pastry techniques with the keys to becoming a dynamic, modern professional pastry chef, unlocking students’ creativity.
 100% of students surveyed say they made a good decision by attending ICC**.
 What makes ICC’s professional program a standout:

-- Signature instruction puts you in the kitchen from day one.
+- You’re in the kitchen from day one